Here’s my guide to the secrets and history of the Louvre Museum.

 Napoleon’s avowed goal was to have the world’s best art museum.
 He sought to “create a museum of France with a wonderful collection of art from all around the world.”
 He enlarged the museum’s collection through military trophies, private donations, and personal commissions.

 When Napoleon abdicated in 1815, the museum reverted to its previous name.
 Many, but not all, looted objects were returned.
-The Louvre's Egyptian collection is from Napoleon's conquests.
+The Louvre’s Egyptian collection is from Napoleon’s conquests.
+You can actually see what the Louvre looked like during Napoleon II’s time.
+There are drawings in the Napoleon apartment so the Richelieu wing.

-3. The Louvre Spurned Peggy Guggenheim
+3. The Louvre Spurned Art Collector Peggy Guggenheim

 Before Germany invaded France in 1941, 20th century art collector Peggy Guggenheim asked the Louvre to store and safeguard her collection of avant garde modern art.
 Lacking any prescience, the Louvre refused, claiming the collection wasn’t “worth saving.”